Select Page

 Identification of the observation error model

-Until now, we have used a combined1 error model.
-The constant term “a” is estimated to be 0.00885 in project_06, which is very small compared to the smallest observation (around 0.1).
-It make thus sense to try a model with a proportional model only (project_07).
-The error model can be chosen in the “Statistical & Tasks” tab in the frame “Observation model” via the Error model drop down menu.
-The proportional model appears to be sufficient (ΔAIC=1.47 and ΔBIC=4.04).
+Until now, we have used the combined1 error model.
+The constant term “a” is estimated to be 0.027 in project_05, which is a little smaller than the smallest observation (around 0.1), and the RSE is estimated at 56%, meaning it is difficult to estimate.
+Thus it makes sense to try a model with a proportional error model only.
+We first create a project adding SEX as a covariate for both V1 and Q based on the covariate search, save it as project_09, and run it with the combined1 error model for comparison.
+The error model can be chosen in the “Statistical & Tasks” tab in the tab “Observation model” via the Error model drop down menu.
+We select proportional, save the project as project_10, and run the project.

 Convergence assessment

 As a final check, we can do a convergence assessment, to verify that starting from different initial parameters or from different random number seeds leads to the same parameter estimates.
-For this, we click on “Assessment” (below the run button), select 5 replicates with estimation of the standard errors and log-likelihood.
-To randomly pick initial values for all parameters, we select “All” under “sensitivity on initial parameters”.
+Because Monolix will automatically generate ranges from which to sample the parameter bases on the initial estimates, we first click “Use last estimates: All” on the Initial estimates tab.
+Go back to Statistical model & Tasks and click on “Assessment” (below the run button), select 5 replicates with estimation of the standard errors and log-likelihood.
+To randomly pick initial values for all parameters, we select “All” under “sensitivity on initial parameters.”
+Monolix will automatically generate

 The displayed figures show a good convergence of all replicates to the same minimum.
-The first plot shows the evolution of the population parameter estimates over the iterations of the SAEM algorithm for each of the 5 replicates.
-The second plot shows the final estimated parameter value (dot) and the standard errors (horizontal lines) for each parameter and each replicate.
-The log-likelihood is also displayed.
+The first plot shows the evolution of the population parameter estimates over the iterations of the SAEM algorithm for each of the 5 replicates (Convergence indicator shown on second page).
+The second plot shows the final estimated parameter value (dot) and the standard errors (horizontal lines) for each parameter and each replicate (log-likelihood shown on second page) .
+The Fischer information matrix and importance sampling are also displayed.
+The estimated parameters and details of the individual runs can be found in the Assessment folder in the results folder.
+Note that the parameters related to V1 appear to be the most difficult to estimate and depend more on the starting conditions.
+This is likely due to the sparse nature of the data set, even though we have already removed random effect from V2 and Q.

 Our final model is the following: